-I completed my DPhil at the University of Oxford, where my research focused on the Arab Spring and how mobility between the online and the offline constitutes a practice of resistance.
-My dissertation examined the relationship between media, politics and public space in Egypt after the 2011 revolution.
+I completed my DPhil at the University of Oxford, where my research focused on how mobility between online and offline spaces constituted a practice of resistance during and after the Arab Spring.
+My dissertation examined the relationship between media, politics and public space in Egypt following the 2011 revolution.
 I study all kinds of technologically mediated experiences of ‘betweenness’ – of multi-dimensional lives lived both online and offline.
 The ways we negotiate the space between the virtual and the physical increasingly influence our social, economic, and political expectations, with implications for the construction of identity, class, and government.

 My current research interests include cyberpolitics of the Middle East, digital inclusion and exclusion, information rights, activism and entrepreneurship, and the ‘technocratization’ of democracy.

 Check out my talks and publications for more on my academic work.
 I currently host three academic podcast series, and I often work with academic departments and research teams to develop innovative outreach content.
 Head over to my portfolio for more info.